anthony-mills/s3-video/readme.txt

 == Changelog ==

+= 0.97 =
+Added support for Amazon S3 prefixes allowing faster traversal of buckets containing alot of files

 = 0.96 =
 Fixed prefill videos per page setting on plugin settings page Ability to set a still for a video